 Mario is working on planting new urban churches in Tegucigalpa, the Honduran capital.
 This city is the most populated in the country and they have many needs, challenges and opportunities.
 They are focused on young couples and families at risk, many of whom are moving to new neighborhoods around the city.
 Mario tells us: "I can see an excellent opportunity to talk about Jesus—He can change lives.
 There is also an opportunity to create an evangelism movement and new churches in places that do not exist in our city."
 On top of being a church planter, Mario is the Honduras director of the Theology Formation Program.
 This program focuses on the churches planted by the Missions Door, and they serve to facilitate the Bible educational process from the Local Churches.
 The program is currently having amazing, fruitful results!

 Mario met the Lord in the neighborhood he lived in, became a member of the local church, and served in it as part of the leadership team.
 There he met Loly, who would become his wife.
 They were married for 28 years and are the parents of three daughters.
-Due to COVID, Loly graduated early to be with our Lord.
+Due to COVID, Loly passed away in 2022 to be with our Lord.
 Mario continues to be faithful in ministry in Tegucigalpa.

 - University degree in communications with a specialty in mobile telephony and fiber optics.